 The South African National Committee for the International Geophysical Year (IGY) provided the initial buildings which were completed by November 1957.
-Except for the camera building the facilities consisted of 14-foot (~4 m) diameter prefabricated circular rondavels.
+Except for the camera building the facilities consisted of 14-foot (~4 m) diameter prefabricated circular rondayels.
 In September 1960 a country-to-country agreement was signed between the governments of the United States of America and South Africa naming NASA and the CSIR as cooperating agencies, specifying the Smithsonian Astrophysical Observatory installation of a BNC as one of the facilities in the cooperating program.

-Aerial view of the Olifantsfontein Baker-Nunn station after the new main building was constructed.
-Photo: Smithsonian Astrophysical Observatory.
 This agreement remained in force until 13 September, 1975 and was not renewed.